List of The 39 Clues characters: Dan Cahill

 Dan Cahill (from Boston, Massachusetts) is an eleven-year-old boy.
 He has jade eyes and dark blonde hair.
-He's physically active, has broken bones multiple times, is good with numbers and puzzles, and has a photographic memory.
+He is physically active, has broken bones multiple times, is good with numbers and puzzles, and has a photographic memory.
 He is slightly claustrophobic as he has asthma and has frequent attacks in tight, dusty spaces.
 His official card is No. 2.

 Despite wanting the million dollars, Dan was more than willing to embark on the Clue Hunt for Grace.
 He was tied up by Ian in Paris and lost the Lucian serum.
 In Moscow, he and Amy left Nellie alone, discovering Lucian officer NRR was helping them find the Amber Room and their fifth clue.
 In Beijing, a fight with Amy caused them to separate, and he went on his own adventure with Jonah Wizard.
 This led to him getting trapped with the terracotta soldiers and an assassin actively trying to kill him.
 He reunited with Amy and considered quitting the Clue Hunt after Lester's death.
 He discovered the clue on Shakespeare's Tomb.
 On Cahill Island, he went up with Eisenhower and Hamilton Holt, discovered the elevator, and went back down to get the others.
 He saw and memorized the recipe for the serum.

 Following the Clue Hunt, Nellie Gomez and Fiske Cahill became his legal guardians.
-At Amy's command, he engaged in training, both physical and mental, to prepare for any future missions or threat he's have to deal with.
+At Amy's command, he engaged in training, both physical and mental, to prepare for any future missions or threat he will have to deal with.
 He became friends with Atticus Rosenbloom, though their communication was strictly virtual.
 He also went on a small mission in Switzerland, where he first encountered the Vespers.